-If you have no other option but to go inside the confined space yourself, be sure to take all the safety precautions you can, ensure you aren't working alone and that another person knows that you are planning to do this.
+If you have no other option but to go inside the confined space yourself, be sure to take all the safety precautions you can.
+Ensure you aren't working alone and that another person knows what you are planning to do.
 Talk to WorkSafe Victoria first for valuable and potentially life-saving advice.

 Confined spaces on farms

 Any of the following places on farms can be confined spaces, and can be hazardous.